Multivariate Fast Iterative Filtering for the decomposition of nonstationary signals: Introduction

-Two decades ago a different kind of method was introduced by Huang and his collaborators, the so called Empirical Mode Decomposition (EMD) method \cite{huang1998empirical}.
+Among these methods there is the so called Empirical Mode Decomposition (EMD) method proposed in 1998 by Huang and his collaborators \cite{huang1998empirical}.
 EMD is a local and adaptive completely data--driven method which has an iterative ``divide et impera'' approach.
 The idea is simple, but powerful.
 We first iteratively divide a given signal $s(t)$ into several simple oscillatory components $c_k(t)$ plus a trend $r(t)$

-Then each oscillatory component is analyzed separately in the TF domain via the computation of its instantaneous frequency \cite{huang2014introduction,huang2009instantaneous}.
+Then each oscillatory component is analyzed separately in the TF domain via the computation of its instantaneous frequency \cite{huang2009instantaneous}.
 This approach allows to bypass the Heisenberg--Gabor uncertainty principle, overcoming artificial spectrum spread caused by sudden changes.
 EMD allows to produce each simple component via the subtraction of the signal moving average which is computed as the average between two envelopes connecting its minima and maxima.
 The $c_k(t)$ simple components, named Intrinsic Mode Functions (IMFs), are functions that fulfill two properties: the number of zero crossing equals the number of extrema or differ at most by one; considering upper and lower envelopes connecting respectively all the local maxima and minima of the function, their mean has to be zero at any point.
-For more details on the EMD and its properties we refer the interested reader to \cite{huang1998empirical,cicone2017dummies}.
+For more details on the EMD and its properties we refer the interested reader to \cite{huang1998empirical}.